steveklabnik/rust-in-ten-slides/README.md

 2. Slides are written in Markdown inside the file using [Remark](https://remarkjs.com/#1), check that link for examples of the syntax.
 3. Open the file in your web browser to see the presentation in action!
+4. Modify `index.html` to include your new presentation.
-4. Send me a pull request!
+5. Send me a pull request!

 ## License